Shinigami2033/Slime_shop/replit.md

 ### Build Process
 1. **Frontend Build**: Vite builds React app to `dist/public`
 2. **Backend Build**: esbuild bundles server code to `dist/index.js`
-3. **Storage**: In-memory storage initializes automatically on startup
+3. **Database**: PostgreSQL database with Drizzle ORM migrations

 ### Environment Configuration
 - **Development**: Uses tsx for hot reload and Vite dev server
 - **Production**: Serves static files and runs bundled Express server
-- **Storage**: In-memory storage requires no external database configuration
+- **Database**: PostgreSQL database with persistent data storage

 ### Scripts
 - `dev`: Start development server with hot reload
 - `build`: Build both frontend and backend for production
 - `start`: Run production server

 The application is structured as a monorepo with clear separation between client and server code, shared types, and a robust development workflow optimized for the Replit environment.
-All data is stored in-memory, making it perfect for development and testing without external database dependencies.
+All data is stored persistently in PostgreSQL database with proper schema validation and Drizzle ORM for type-safe database operations.

 ## Recent Changes

 **July 25, 2025**
+- ✓ Added PostgreSQL database integration with Drizzle ORM
+- ✓ Updated schema to use proper database tables with constraints
+- ✓ Converted from in-memory storage to persistent database storage
-- ✓ Fixed Admin Login Issue: Connected admin login to database instead of hardcoded credentials
+- ✓ Fixed admin login system to authenticate against database
-- ✓ Added API endpoint for admin authentication (/api/admin/login)
+- ✓ Added database initialization with default admin user (Admin2033/1234)
-- ✓ Implemented proper database-based user authentication
-- ✓ Enhanced error handling with German language support
+- ✓ Updated all CRUD operations to work with PostgreSQL
 - ✓ Migration from Replit Agent to Replit environment completed successfully

 **July 15, 2025**